 Accident statistics show that children are safer if they are restrained in the rear rather than the front seat.
 We at General Motors therefore recommend that you put your child restraint in the rear seat.
-NEVER put a rear-facing child restraint in the front passenger seat.
+Never put a rear-facing child restraint in the front passenger seat.
 Here's why:

-A child in a rear-facing child restraint can be seriously injured if the right-front passenger's air bag inflates.
+A child in a rear-facing child restraint can be seriously injured if the right front passenger's air bag inflates.
 This is because the back of a rear-facing child restraint would be very close to the inflating air bag.
-Your vehicle has a right-front passenger's air bag, always secure a rear-facing child restraint in the rear seat.
+Always secure a rear-facing child restraint in the rear seat.

-You may, however, secure a forward-facing child restraint in the right-front seat.
-Before you secure a forward-facing child restraint, ALWAYS move the front passenger seat as far back as it will go.
+You may, however, secure a forward-facing child restraint in the right front seat.
+Before you secure a forward-facing child restraint, always move the front passenger seat as far back as it will go.
 Or, secure the child restraint in the rear seat.

-A child in a child restraint in the front-center seat can be badly injured by the passenger air bag if it inflates.
-NEVER use a child restraint in the front-center seat.
+A child in a child restraint in the center front seat can be badly injured by the passenger air bag if it inflates.
+Never use a child restraint in the center front seat.
 It's always better to secure a child restraint in the rear seat.
-You may, however, secure a forward-facing child restraint in the right-front passenger seat only with the seat moved all the way back.
+You may, however, secure a forward-facing child restraint in the right front passenger seat, but only with the seat moved all the way back.